JemRF/RF-Documentation/pages/monitoring/monitorintro.md

 4. System Alerts is the contact assigned to get Server broadcast messages, such as system down-time event, or update event.
 If no one is assigned, no one gets notified for that account.

+## Tips on Monitoring
+When setting monitoring, most installation will require some tuning before going live with monitoring.
+For example most coolers have unique custom temperature swings.
+So setting the upper and lower alert values may also include time above or below the limits before sending alerts.